SpellholdStudios/Super_Firkraag/firkraag/readme/firkraag-readme-english.txt

 III.
 Known Bugs
 ================

-Seems tp be deprecated since a while!!!
+Seems to be deprecated since a while!!!
 The only known bug is a PARSE_ERROR command on a .sto file in your override directory (possibly a mod?).
 Ignore this.
 I have no idea what causes this, but it doesn't seem to affect anything.
 This mod doesn't touch that file, regardless.